I expected to have an advantage parenting teenagers, as a high school teacher.

 Opportunities we offered our children when they were little, may become passions.

 Values we prayed would take hold, may grow deeper than we even imagined.

 Dreams that were sparked years ago, may come into fruition.

 8. The One who created them, cares even more than we do

 I have saved the best for last.

-The Creator of the universe, who knew our children while we were still waddling around pregnant with them, cares deeply about their present and their future.
+Our Creator, who knew our children while we were still waddling around pregnant, cares deeply about their present and their future.
 Even more than we do.